 How Much You Need

 You need protein every day because your body does not store it.
 Normally, a sedentary adult needs to eat about 0.4 gram of protein per pound of body weight each day.
-An active adult needs a little more -- up to 0.6 gram per pound.
-When you're sick, you're likely sedentary; however, the Rice University website recommends eating more protein than usual when you're sick to support recovery.
+An active adult needs a little more — up to 0.6 gram per pound.
+Rice University website recommends eating more protein than usual when you're sick to support recovery.
 Half a gram of protein to 0.7 gram of protein per pound for a 140-pound woman would equal 70 to 98 grams of protein, the amount in about three to four scoops, or servings, of a typical 100 percent whey protein powder supplement.

 Other Ingredients for Immunity

 Boost the infection-fighting power of your protein shake even more by including other ingredients with nutrients that support healthy immune function.
-Mango is a rich source of vitamin C, which the Ask Dr. Sears website says tops the list of immune-boosting nutrients.
+Mango is a rich source of vitamin C, which is an immune-boosting nutrient.
 Throw in some sunflower seeds for extra protein and vitamin E, immune-boosting antioxidant that fights cell damage.
-Add a little flax oil, which contains omega-3 fatty acids that boost the activity of bacteria-fighting white blood cells called phagocytes, reports the Dr. Sears website.
+Add a little flax oil, which contains omega-3 fatty acids that boost the activity of bacteria-fighting white blood cells called phagocytes.

 - MedlinePlus: Eating Extra Calories When Sick -- Adults